emlorraine/Thesis/README.md

 ## Repo Structure:

 - `📂all_data`: CSVs of all data scraped by month
+- `📜viz_data.csv`: CSV of visualizations scraped with complexity anaylsis
 - `📂imgs`: PNGs of visualizations scraped sorted by type
 - `📂process_viz/access.py`: Helper to read/write to Google Sheets
 - `📂process_viz/strainer.py`: Helper to filter and export records in  sheet